jimreaperrr/demo-repo-1/final-exam-study-guide-materials/my-final-study-guide-notes/final-study-guide-notes.md

 -   `curl -O`: download files
 -   `cat`: output the contents of a file
 -   `grep`: output all occurrences of "text" inside a file

+### Main Unix Concepts

+-   At any given time we are inside a directory.
+-   The current directory is the working directory
+-   When a new R session is started, a working directory will be associated to the session.
+-   When a terminal is started the working directory is the home directory.

+#### Paths

+-   Each file and directory has a unique name in the filesystem called a path.
+-   Absolute Paths: an absolute pathname begins with the root directory and follows the tree branch by branch.
+-   Relative Paths: a relative pathname begins at some working directory, moving either up or down the tree.

+#### Creating files

+3 main ways to create files:

+-   Using a text editor
+-   Direct output (from command) to a file
+-   Using the command `touch`

+Note: text editor =/ word processor

+#### Spreadsheet inconveniences

+-   Excel files (.xls) are NOT text files
+-   They are enriched files with added format elements.
+-   Cannot be opened with a text editior.
+-   You depend on proprietary software.

+#### Character Delimited Text

+-   A common way to store data in tabular form is via text files.
+-   To store the data we need a way to separate data values
+-   Each line represents a "row"
+-   The idea of columns is conveyed with delimiters.

+#### Plain Text Formats

+-   There are 2 main subtypes of plain text format, depending on how the separated values are identified in a row.

+1. Delimited formats
+2. Fixed-width formats

+#### Advantages

+-   Simplicity
+-   Common formats (csv,tsv,txt,dat,etc...)
+-   Can be opened and modified with a text editor.
+-   Can also be opened in spreadsheet software.
+-   Easy to understand for most users.
+-   Can be read in data analysis software.